selinaerhabor/ucfd-milestone-project/README.md

 :-o-placeholder {color: #4a4a4a;}
 :-ms-input-placeholder {color: #4a4a4a; }
 ```
-* Initially I had planned to include icons with the dropdown option for venue capacity, I tried using the <i> tags and then unicode in the code, but the icons still were not appearing.
+* Initially, I had planned to include the font awesome "fas fa-user" icon with the dropdown options for venue capacity.
+I tried using the <i> tags and then unicode in the code, but the icons still were not appearing.
 I have added the text "people" to give a sense of the size measurement for venue capacity and removed the code for the icon.

 * Centering of the Store Item's price and "Buy Now" buttons in store.html were initially slightly tricky as the details of each store item differed in length.
-The Store item's price and the Buy Now buttons are inside a <div> with the class `order-item`.
+The Store item's price and the Buy Now buttons are inside a `div` with the class `order-item`.
 In order to center the features despite the length of the text above it, I set the position to absolute and declared ppropriate sizes for bottom and width in the style.css file.
 ```sh
 .order-item {
     position: absolute;